aminasaeed223/student-mental-health-chatbot/README.md

 1. The user interacts with the chatbot through a simple interface.
 2. The input is processed using the **Gemini API**, which generates empathetic and helpful responses.
 3. The chatbot provides suggestions, mental health tips, and supportive advice in real-time.
-4. The application is deployed on **Vercel** for quick and easy access.
+4. The application is deployed on **Netlify** for quick and easy access.

 ---